arihanv/BeStudious/README.md

 BeStudious is a student-driven platform that goes beyond traditional education, providing you with daily AI-generated prompts, interactive learning feeds, trivia challenges, and a supportive community of learners from diverse backgrounds.

+BeStudious was envisioned and created by a passionate team of high schoolers, driven by the belief that learning knows no bounds.
+We have crafted this platform to empower students in their pursuit of knowledge.

 ### Key Highlights:

 1️⃣ **Daily AI-Generated Prompts:** Elevate your learning with engaging daily prompts tailored to expand your horizons and challenge your skills. 🧠📖